Gastric bypass surgery: Living with gastric bypass

 Gastric bypass surgery has an emotional and physiological impact on the individual.
 Many who have undergone the surgery develop depression in the following months as a result of a change in the role food plays in their emotional well-being.
 Strict limitations on the diet can place great emotional strain on the patient.
 Energy levels in the period following the surgery can be low, both due to the restriction of food intake and negative changes in emotional state.
 It may take as long as three months for emotional levels to rebound.

 Muscular weakness in the months following surgery is also common.
-This is caused by a number of factors, including a restriction on protein intake, a resulting loss in muscle mass and decline in energy levels.
+This is caused by many factors, including a restriction on protein intake, a resulting loss in muscle mass, and a decline in energy levels.
 Muscle weakness may result in balance problems, difficulty climbing stairs or lifting heavy objects, and increased fatigue following simple physical tasks.
 Many of these issues pass over time as food intake gradually increases.
 However, the first months following the surgery can be very difficult, an issue not often mentioned by physicians suggesting the surgery.
 The benefits and risks of this surgery are well established; however, the psychological effects are not well understood.

-Even if physical activity is increased, patients may still harbor long term psychological effects due to excess skin and fat.
+Even if physical activity is increased, patients may still harbor long-term psychological effects due to excess skin and fat.
 Often bypass surgery is followed up with "body lifts" of skin and liposuction of fatty deposits.
-These extra surgeries have their own inherent risks but are even more dangerous when coupled with the typical nutritional deficiences that accompany convalescing gastric bypass patients.
+These extra surgeries have inherent risks but are even more dangerous when coupled with the typical nutritional deficiencies that accompany convalescing gastric bypass patients.